Maelic/SGG-Benchmark/README.md

 - [ ] TODO: Change Dataloader to COCO format (in progress).
+- [X] 23.05.2024: Added support for Hyperparameters Tuning with the RayTune library, please check it out: [Hyperparameters Tuning](#hyperparameters-tuning)
 - [X] 23.05.2024: Added support for the YOLOV10 backbone and SQUAT relation head!
 - [X] 28.05.2024: Official release of our [Real-Time Scene Graph Generation](https://arxiv.org/abs/2405.16116) implementation.
 - [X] 23.05.2024: Added support for the [YOLO-World](https://www.yoloworld.cc/) backbone for Open-Vocabulary object detection!